 \subsection{Results}

 In \abvFig\ref{fig:chernoff:rotpen:run1}, we can see the (measured) cost of an exemplary run of the Chernoff trigger on the hardware setup.
-The setup has been initialized with an sightly incorrect model.
+The setup has been initialized with a sightly incorrect model.
 That is, the parameters of the first-principle model, provided by Quanser, have been changed slightly.
 Both the initial controller and the initial bounds of the trigger have been computed based on this faulty model.
-The main goal is to show that we are able to detect change systematically and thus, effectively reduce the cost by updating the controller.
+The main goal is to show that we are able to detect change systematically and, thus, effectively reduce the cost by updating the controller.

-As we can see in the very beginning of \abvFig\ref{fig:chernoff:rotpen:run1}, the measured cost does not lie within the interval $(\kappa^-,\kappa^+)$.
+As we can see at the very beginning of \abvFig\ref{fig:chernoff:rotpen:run1}, the measured cost does not lie within the interval $(\kappa^-,\kappa^+)$.
 Since we used an inaccurate model to design the feedback controller, this is to be expected.
-The cost quickly rises above the threshold, however, at $7.758\,\mathrm{s}$ it has a downcrossing caused by random effects.
-Hence, the change is only detect after $17.758\,\mathrm{s}$.
+The cost quickly rises above the threshold, however, at $7.758\,\mathrm{s}$, it has a down crossing caused by random effects.
+Hence, the change is only detected after $17.758\,\mathrm{s}$.

 After the model has been updated (end of the learning experiment), we see that the cost lies within the new trigger interval.
 Indeed, it oscillates nicely around the computed expected value.